gleanerio/scheduler/docs/README.md

 4. go to http://localhost:3000/
 6. you can [test the schedules](#test-schedules)

-## full stack test Run local with remote services
+## full stack test Run local with remote gleanerio container services
-This will deploy a set of containers to your local docker.
+This will deploy a set of containers to your local docker. to simplify, we use remote gleanerio container.
 (this needs work)

 1. move to the implnets/deployment directory